One day in Baiona

-If you are planning to do the Portuguese Coastal Way you are in for some great treats as you will be either starting or passing through the stunning city of Baiona.
-This postcard-perfect village is the ideal beginning to your Camino journey.
+If you are planning to do the Camino Portugues Coastal you are in for some great treats as you will be either starting or passing through the stunning city of Baiona.
+This postcard-perfect village is the ideal starting point for your Camino de Santiago journey.
 The narrow cobbled streets invite you to discover some of the most authentic Spanish restaurants, bars and buildings.

 Start your day with a cafe con Leche and a hot croissant in one of the seafront cafes.
 If you want to sample the famous Spanish churros and get your daily hit of sugar, head over to Churreria Emilin where you will find delicious pastry and hot chocolate.